medhir/blog/README.md

-A personal blog engine written in Go and React.
+A personal blog engine / portfolio website written in Go and React.

 ## Architecture
 The back-end is written in Go.
 The main driver is `application.go`.
 The files are broken out into different functionalities under package `api`.
 Examples of functions include